E3SM-Project/ekea/docs/source/analyses/varwhere.rst

 Outputs
 ============

-Once completed successfully, “kernel” directory will be created in output directory with source files annotated with cross reference information.
+Once completed successfully, “kernel” directory will be created in the output directory with source files annotated with cross reference information.

 ::